 5. Stay hydrated throughout the day.

 The one thing that I need each day is water and electrolytes to help replace fluids lost throughout the day.
 When I started studying on campus last year the classrooms had no air conditioning.
 It was hot, it was gross, and it was making me feel sick.
-Thankfully, I always carry beverages because it's important, especially for ileostomates, to stay hydrated.
+Thankfully, I always carry beverages because it's important for people with an ileostomy to stay hydrated.